Vinimoga/Portf-lio/Projetos/DoomLikeGame/DevLog.md

 Just did the timed flash function, still have some bugs to fix, for example, the seconds of the timer are a little, need some more mix and maxing.

 2024:

+0102 - Hey, you know, happy new year, yeah!

+Today I've found myself a little less interested in this project, I'll do another thing before I come back again to this project.
+I'll focus more about myself and will learn more about web deve- lopment and a lot of things like this, see you again soon.